AI-sandbox/neural-admixture/README.md

 The supervised mode works by adding a scaled classification loss to the bottleneck of the algorithm (Equation 5 of the paper).
 The scaling factor can have a big impact on the performance.
 If it is too small, then the supervised loss will have little impact on the training, so results would be similar to an unsupervised run.
 On the other hand, if it is too large, then the supervision will dominate training, making the network overconfident in its predictions: essentially, one would get only binary assignments.
 The default value of the scaling factor is _η=0.05_, and can be controlled using the parameter `--supervised_loss_weight`.

-Basically, if on validation data you are getting single-ancestry estimations when you expect admixed estimations, try setting a larger value for the supervised loss scaling factor _η_ (`--supervised_loss_weight`) and/or a larger value for the L2 penalty term _λ_ (`--l2_penalty`, defaults to 0.0005); and vice versa.
+Basically, if on validation data you are getting single-ancestry estimations when you expect admixed estimations, try setting a smaller value for the supervised loss scaling factor _η_ (`--supervised_loss_weight`) and/or a larger value for the L2 penalty term _λ_ (`--l2_penalty`, defaults to 0.0005); and vice versa.

 Moreover, note that the initialization method chosen will have no effect, as the supervised method is always used when using the supervised version.